michaeldunn99/Modern_C_Challenges/Ch4-Union-Find/README.md

 # Union-Find

-This project implements a union-find algorithm using an index table in C.
+This program implements a union-find algorithm using an index table in C.

-Concretely, the program creates an index table of a size chosen by the user via a command line argument.
+In particular, the program creates an index table of a size chosen by the user via a command line argument.

-The program then proceeds to perform a prescribed number of operations on the set, in order to demonstrate the union find algorithm in action.
+The program then proceeds to perform a number of prescribed  operations on the set, in order to demonstrate the union find algorithm in action.
+The program prints a description of each of these operations and its result on the index table.

 ## Challenge Posed